klisfer/jira_active_task_bot/README.md

 # Jira Active Tasks Bot

-A bot to fetch all the active tasks for a particular user from a particular dialog account.
+A bot to fetch all the active tasks for a particular user from a particular dialog messenger account.

 You can clone the respository or download the zip file.